 Each day you attend for treatment, your radiographers will help position you on the couch.
 The lights in the room will dim slightly while your radiographers move you into the precise position.
+If you have a shell, you will wear it for each appointment.
 The machine will move around you but it will never touch you.

 During treatment your radiographers will leave the room to switch the machine on.
 They are watching you all the time on closed circuit TV.
-The whole procedure will take 10- 15 minutes.
+They may take some X-ray pictures before they start your treatment.
+These help to confirm your position.
+You may feel the couch move slightly while they do this.
+The whole procedure will take 10-15 minutes.

 After approximately 5 treatments, you will be due a treatment review by a member of the lung team.
 This is a routine assessment to ensure your treatment is not causing unacceptable side effects; it is not to give results.

 Your radiographers will let you know which day your review takes place.
 We advise that you allow extra time for your visit on this day.